The best sales to shop today: Beats, Dyson, Macy's and more | CNN Underscored

 - Prana is offering a host of deals, including 70% off select outerwear with code OUTERWEAR70, 70% off the original price of select women’s dresses with code DRESS70 and 70% off the original price of men’s flannels with code FLANNEL70.

-- Mask up for less with a 5-pack of Athleta’s Everyday Nonmedical Face Masks for just $6.99 at REI.
+- Mask up for less with a five-pack of Athleta’s Everyday Nonmedical Face Masks for just $6.99 at REI.

-- Adidas is also slashing prices on masks, where you can get two 3-packs of masks for $30.
+- Adidas is also slashing prices on masks, where you can get two three-packs of masks for $30.

 - For the artist in your life, drawing tablets from Huion are 30% off at Amazon for one day only.